SDNY's own Elena Fast joins the 10 Toes Podcast to talk law, strategy, and courtroom challenges. When a federal...

-Under New York Criminal Procedure Law Section 65.05, a NY Conditional Discharge is type of sentence a sentence that is imposed by the Court that does not involve imprisonment or probation supervision.
+Under NY Criminal Procedure Law Section 65.05, a NY conditional discharge in a criminal case is a type of sentence that does not involve imprisonment or probation supervision.

 Conditions Set by the Court on a Conditional Discharge Sentence